MPAS-Dev/compass/docs/design_docs/compass_package.rst

-There is a local link to the ``compass`` and one could edit any files within the package either using the link or in the original location and then simply rerun the testcase or step.
+There is a local link to the ``compass`` and one could edit any files within the package either using the link or in the original location and then simply rerun the test case or step.
 Changes do not require a test build of a conda package or anything like that.
 After some discussion about adding symlinks to individual python files within the ``compass`` package, it was dicided that this has too many risks of being misunderstood, having unintended consequences, and